r0ml/mod_git/README.md

 and activate it by specifying, in either a directory or virtual server

    SetHandler git
+   GitBranch branch-or-tag

-The document root or directory context is assumed to be the git repository, and by default, the working copy will be served -- just as if `mod_git` were not configured.
+The document root or directory context is assumed to be the git repository.
+The branch or tag being served by default is specified in GitBranch.
+Any commitish will do.
+Use a dash (`-`) to signify that the default should be the working copy -- in which case things should behave just as if `mod_git` were not configured -- unless a specific version is requested.

-To change the default version being served, specify

-   DefaultVursion branch-or-tag

-(Yes, Vursion is spelled with a 'U').
-Any valid git commitish will work as the branch-or-tag.

 To use from a browser, navigate to the configured directory.
-The files you will see will be from the specified DefaultVursion (or `master` if it was not specified).
-To see a different version, append the query parameter `vursion=desired-tag` to the URL.
+The files you will see will be from the specified GitBranch.
+To see a different version, append the query parameter `vursion=desired-tag` to the URL (yes, `vursion` is spelled with a `u`).
 This should have the following effect:

 1. The file served will be from the specified tag (or branch or commitish).
 2. A cookie will be set (`git-tag`) containing the value of the tag requested.